zakiimz/noidea/README.md

 Got Moai faces?
 Snarky commit messages?
 Cursed feedback ideas?

 PRs are welcome.
 Open an issue or just drop a meme.

+Check out our test suite in the `tests/` directory to ensure your changes work as expected.

 ---